From Lies To Loyalty

 Lizzie

-“When I’m entertaining colleagues,” Kenneth Greene said, folding his napkin with ceremonial precision, “I expect my wife to stay out of sight unless she’s serving something.”
+“When I’m entertaining colleagues,” The man sitting across from me said as he folded his napkin with ceremonial precision, “I expect my wife to stay out of sight unless she’s serving something.”

 I blinked.